Mastering SQL Parser: Deep Dive into Functionality, Use Cases, and Practical Examples with FlowHigh

 SQL generators such as BI tools tend to generate poor SQL.
 This happens if the underlying model or semantic layer has been poorly designed.
 Some BI tools are just plain bad when it comes to generating good SQL.

-Here are some visualisations from our SQL visualisation tool FlowQL
+Here are some visualisations from the FlowHigh SQL visualiser.

 Debugging SQL becomes a breeze with an SQL visualisation tool.